-Karen Druffel The Master of Business Administration (M.B.A.) with a concentration in Management is structured to equip mid-level managers and business professionals for leadership and management roles.
+MGMT 989 Strategic Management NOTE: Registration for MGMT 989 Strategic Management requires the prior written permission of the Dean of Graduate Studies.
+Students will not be permitted to fulfill this requirement with a course transferred from another institution.
+Master of Business Administration Concentration in Management Program Coordinator:Karen DruffelProgram Advisor:Karen Druffel The Master of Business Administration (M.B.A.) with a concentration in Management is structured to equip mid-level managers and business professionals for leadership and management roles.
 Students learn to link theory with practice, and to recognize the ethical, legal, and multi-disciplinary demands of a business environment that is increasingly global, technology-oriented, and diverse.
 Framingham State University strives to offer a high quality, cost effective degree taught by seasoned business professionals using a blended hybrid model.
-This concentration is now offered completely online.
+This concentration is also offered completely online.
 After completing this program of study, students will be able to: - Integrate theory, economics, and behavioral elements into the strategic goals of an organization; - Make decisions using tactical, operational, and strategic business tools in a local and global environment; - Explain the importance of the ethical and legal responsibility of business leadership; - Utilize sound fiscal management practices in running a business; - Demonstrate achievement of business objectives through effective communications; - Apply quantitative methods to the analysis of real-world business situations.
 Admission Requirements Admission to the MBA degree program is available to qualified individuals who hold an undergraduate degree in any major from an accredited college or university.
 Admission is based on professional work experience, performance in previous college/ university study, assessment of written essays, and appraisal of letters of recommendation.
 Applicants are required to submit the following: